h1alexbel/h1alexbel.github.io/_posts/2023/07/2023-07-28-disciplines-of-each-developer.md

 All of them you need to be aware of!

 And don't get me wrong.
+It's not about being Jack of all Trades.
 You need to be a niche specialist, a niche-focused **expert**.
 Imagine X & Y coords, on X is your disciplines, while on Y is your tech stack you're expert in.